bjanderson70/sf-platform-events/README.md

 levels/granularity.
 First, let’s define some of the salient components and their functions before we walk through a code-snippet.

-TBD: Use of Big Object for platform event repo
+Note: Use of Big Object for platform event repo -- controlled via custom metadata

 Salient Components
 ------------------